 The aims of a Himalayan Balsam Management Plan should be clearly stated and will usually include killing the existing plants and eradicating the remaining seed bank.
-A number of methods are available to achieve both ends (see Table 2 and Control

-Methods section).
-The method(s) chosen depend on a number of factors including the resources available, e.g. staff and money, and the target date for completion of control.
+A number of methods are available to achieve both ends (see Table 2 and Control Methods section).
+The method chosen depends on many factors including the resources available, e.g. staff and money, and the target date for completion of control.

 In order to control Himalayan Balsam in situ it must be prevented from producing seeds until the seed bank is exhausted (i.e. no viable seeds remain in the soil).
 The existing plants can be killed relatively quickly by hand pulling, cutting the stem below the first node or by applying herbicide (see below for further details).

-As the seed bank is short lived (usually 18 months), two years of control action (taking place before plants set seed) should eradicate the species.
-Monitoring with follow up treatment, when necessary, should be maintained until at least one year has passed with no Himalayan Balsam growth.
+As the seed bank is short lived (18 months to 4 years), two to four years of control action (taking place before plants set seed) should eradicate the species.
+Monitoring with follow up treatment, when necessary, should be maintained until at least four years has passed with no Himalayan Balsam growth.

 Control carried out after the plants have set seed is unlikely to have long-term benefits; in fact, spread will likely be facilitated by carrying out control action when seed pods are present and mature.
 If plants containing seeds must be removed, great care should be taken not to facilitate seed dispersal by triggering off the expulsion of seeds from the seed pods, e.g. the seed heads must be bagged.

-Removal, or herbicide treatment, of plants that have already shed their seeds is pointless, as the plants will die at the end of the growing season regardless.
+However, care is needed with a bagging process as there is a risk this process may cause seed pods to explode and so disperse seeds.
+Removal, or herbicide treatment, of plants that have already shed their seeds is pointless, as the plants will die at the end of the growing season, however disturbance could further distribute the seeds.

-It is likely, particularly in the first year of control, that new plants will sprout following the initial removal/treatment, either because shade suppression will be reduced or due to soil disturbance.
+It is likely, particularly in the first year of control, that new plants will sprout following the initial removal/ treatment, either because shade suppression will be reduced or due to soil disturbance.
 As such, several additional visits will likely be required.
-Three visits, May/June, July/August and September/October should be sufficient to catch all regrowth.
+The initial visit should occur in spring before the plant flowers but late enough to ensure the germinating seedlings have grown, normally May/June.
+Additional visits will probably be required as stated above if the ground is disturbed or suppression reduced.
+These additional visits could occur in July/August and September/October.
 Plants that germinate after September/October are very unlikely to have sufficient time to complete their life cycle and produce seeds.
-However, this will depend on the control method chosen (see below) and weather conditions, so a cautionary approach is advisable.
+However, this will depend on the control method chosen (see below) and local environmental factors, so a cautionary approach is advisable.

-If there is insufficient time to allow the seed bank to become exhausted, contaminated soil can be removed quickly by excavation.
+If there is insufficient time to allow the seed bank to become exhausted, contaminated soil can be buried or removed quickly by excavation.
 Arisings should be retained onsite (e.g. bunded or buried) whenever possible and only disposed of offsite as a last resort.
 Disposal offsite is environmentally unsound and expensive.